Mature Masculine

 Near Enemies: False Versions

-Spiritual pretend: Lots of mental commentary about yourself, your pain, or your "awakening."
-True solitude has no need to prove anything and is silent about its own value.
+Spiritual pretend: Lots of mental commentary about ourselves, our pain, or our "awakening."
+True solitude has no need to prove anything and is quiet about its own value.

-Avoidance disguised as depth: You return from being alone more guarded, bitter, or aloof.
-True solitude deepens connection—time alone leaves you more open and available to others.
+Avoidance disguised as depth: We return from being alone more guarded, bitter, or aloof.
+True solitude deepens openness—time alone leaves us more connected and available to others.

 Solitude and Creativity